HOME SEARCH ALL TOPICS

 Early life of John Cole

 According to the IGI, John was born on 14 October 1807 to Daniel and Ann Cole in Islington and was baptised at the local church of St Pancras on 17 April 1808.
 The birth location of Islington is confirmed by census records.
-However, anecdotal evidence within the family suggests that John's place of birth was Tanners End, a suburb of Edmonton, a few miles away in North London – but this could be based on a misunderstanding.
+However, anecdotal evidence within the family suggests that John's place of birth was Tanners End, a suburb of Edmonton, a few miles away in North London.
 Certainly, John's father, Daniel, was recorded as living at Tanners End at some stage.
 Whatever, John must have spent his early years in Islington and then the Tile Kilns.

 Married life